ArchawinWongkittiruk/ScrumSleek/README.md

 ## Development Setup

-You will need Node JS, a browser, and a terminal to run this application.
+You will need Node.js, a browser, and a terminal to run this application.
+You can use any code editor.
+I developed this app with Visual Studio Code, and that is what I would recommend.

 ### Add a .env file at the root specifying your own variables